 Leah Dickens, Assistant Professor of Psychology, Kenyon College

-Piercarlo Valdesolo, Assistant Professor of Psychology, Claremont McKenna College
+Piercarlo Valdesolo, Associate Professor of Psychology, Claremont McKenna College

 Lisa Williams, Senior Lecturer in Psychology, University of New South Wales